Soul Survivors (film): Production

-Artisan nabbed Carpenter’s spec script, at the time known as Soul Survivor for a mid-six-figure after a small bidding war with Paramount and Fox.
+Artisan nabbed Stephen Carpenter’s spec script, at the time known as Soul Survivor for a mid-six-figure after a small bidding war with Paramount and Fox.
 Filming took place in Chicago and surrounding suburbs.
 Some scenes were also filmed in Gary, Indiana.
 The filming started in May 1999 and concluded in September 1999.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 4%, based on reviews from 48 critics.
 On Metacritic, the film has a score of 20 out of 100 based on reviews from 11 critics, indicating "generally unfavorable reviews".

 The New York Times panned the film, saying, "Yes, there is an explanation for everything, but it is a long time coming and not worth the wait."
 Empire gave the film two stars and said "We’ve been here before, and we’ll be here again."
 JoBlo.com rated the film 4 out of 10 and said " It just didn’t feel like a whole movie to me.
 It’s more of a collage of tensionless, repetitive scenes (a chase, an apparition, a chase, an apparition...and so on) patched together with crazy lighting flashing about and loud music booming in the background."

 The film opened wide on 601 screens in the United States and Canada and grossed $1,140,698 for the weekend, the lowest for a wide release during 2001.
 It grossed $3.1 million in the United States and Canada and $4.3 million worldwide.